We provide tailored real estate service to the individual.

 Congratulations!
 You have decided to buy a home in Italy.

 When searching for a house in Italy it is strongly recommended that you use an estate agent fully licensed by the Chamber of Commerce.
 Gabetti Todi is one such agency.
 There are no restrictions placed upon a non-resident wishing to purchase a property in Italy, either from Europe or elsewhere (only some few exceptions).
+Nevertheless, married purchasers or purchasers living in a registered partnership might have to deliverr further information concerning their matrimonial property regime for the execution of the purchase agreement.

 We are happy to represent YOUR interests as your “buyer’s broker”